brianloveswords/words.brianloves.it/1900-01-01-what-and-why.md

 *This system is still in its infancy and parts, or all, of the design may change*.
-I'm working on a pilot right now with P2PU.org to see how this system works and will write about the results of the
+I'm working on a pilot right now with P2PU.org to see how this system works and will write about what worked and what didn't after we get the results.

 The system is designed in three parts.
 The **issuer** is a site that already exists.
 This site may even already be giving badges.
 To contribute badges to